ehrpg/qstar/docs/character/index.md

 ## Living standard

+*A living standard abstracts and simplifies the micro-management for standard-type campaigns.*

 Every character has a normal living standard by default.
 This living standard includes normal accomadations, *free* food and drinks in populated areas, moving in local traffic and areas, etc. This means you don't have to pay for normal lodging, etc.

+!!! tip "[GM Tip] Living standards and survival campaigns"
+    If surviving becomes the focus of a session, you can always overrules this and require your players to manage food, drinks and other resources they might need to survive, e.g. wood in a cold setting.

 ## Languages